Course Registration Information

 Geometry

-Transcript policy for high-school-credit math courses taken during 7th & 8th grades.
+Transcript policy for high school credit math courses- taken during 7th and 8th grades.

 - Grades will be posted to the students’ middle school transcript.